 3. Read aroundThere are a lot of blogs out there giving advice on almost every aspect of machine embroidery and there is no better time to do a little bit of research than when you are new to something.
 That’s not to say you shouldn’t experiment a little but a little structure goes a long way.
-Sweet Pea has a number of other advice blogs besides this one with a new one coming out most weeks.
-Look at the "How To" section of our blog for heaps of tips and advice.
+Sweet Pea has lots of blogs with tips and tricks besides this one with new ones coming out every month.

 Test stitches.
 I don’t want to harp on too much about test stitches here as they get frequent mentions in other blogs but I cannot stress enough their importance whenever using a new machine, thread, fabric, needle, design, design style or if you are new to embroidery.

 5. QualityMachine embroidery is just like any other aspect of life in that you get what you pay for.
 I understand that most people have to work within a budget (I certainly do) but keeping this in mind you can save yourself a lot of irritation for spending a tiny bit more on a better thread for example.